R-Dhrumil/JobBoard/README.md

 ## License

-This project is for educational/demo purposes.
-Feel free to modify and use it for your own portfolio!
+Feel free to use or modify this project for your portfolio — please credit this repository with a link.

 ---
 Built with ❤️ using React, Vite, and Tailwind CSS.